harvp0wn/pihole-block-unblock/README.md

 0 9 * * * /bin/bash /home/pi/scripts/pihole-unblock.sh
 ```
 # Different modes
 The default mode is to add to the wildcard blacklist to block and to remove from the wildcard blacklist to unblock.
 In each script there is a mode variable that you can change to suit your needs.
-Run `pihole --help` and `pihole -b -h` foe different mode ideas.
+Run `pihole --help` and `pihole -b -h` for different mode ideas.

 # Notes
 - The pihole command needs to be run as root (sudo).
 Therefor the scripts need to be run as root too